KILTprotocol/sdk-js/docs/getting-started.md

 When using the SDK, there are two things you'll always want to do before anything else:

 1. Initialize cryptographic dependencies.
-   If you don't do this, certain operations like identity generation could fail with the notice that "the WASM interface has not been initialized".
+   If you don't do this, certain operations like account generation could fail with the notice that "the WASM interface has not been initialized".
 2. Set essential configurations, most importantly the endpoint of the KILT node to which you'll want to connect for actions that read or write to blockchain state.
    These operations would throw an error if called before an endpoint has been set.